Liu Yong (painter)

-Liu Yong (born on February 1949), is a Taiwanese-American educator and author who founded the Shui Yun Zhai Cultural Enterprise and funded the construction of over 40 schools in rural China.
+Liu Yong (born in February 1949), is a Taiwanese-American educator and author who founded the Shui Yun Zhai Cultural Enterprise and funded the construction of over 40 schools in rural China.

 Liu's books have been translated into languages including English, Korean, Vietnamese, and Thai.
 His works are used in school textbooks in mainland China and Taiwan.
 He has lectured on educational topics in China, Taiwan, Malaysia, and Singapore.
 A chapter from one of Liu's books for adolescents is a potential topic for the reading-aloud test on the Putonghua Proficiency Test.